Gamla Stan, Old Town of Stockholm

 Glorious buildings in Gamla Stan Stockholm

-It is a neighborhood that leaves mixed feelings: the magnificent buildings and government buildings are very impressive and fascinate us a lot.
-However, as we are not friends of large crowds, we stop short in the busy, narrow streets of the neighborhood and limit ourselves to a half-hour walk before retreating to the open parks and imposing palaces in the northern part of Gamla Stan.
+It is a district that leaves us with mixed feelings: The magnificent buildings and government buildings are extremely impressive and fascinate us.
+However, as we are not fans of large crowds, we keep our stroll through the busy, narrow streets of the district short.
+Instead, we limit ourselves to a half-hour walk before heading back to the open parks and the imposing palaces in the northern part of Gamla Stan.
 How did you experience Gamla Stan?
 Is the district worth a second visit?
 Are you looking for tips for a day in Stockholm?

 Stroller barges in Gamla Stan